learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 ### 5. Integrating dispatch with a user event

 So `dispatch` is responsible for updating the state and re-rendering.
 And we want an action to be dispatched each time a user clicks.
 So let's attach `dispatch` execution to a click event.
 It may have been a while since you attached an event handler function without jQuery.
 Since 1- we will eventually be hooking this up with React, and 2- this project is so small, there's definitely no need to load in jQuery here.
-Here's refresher on how things work without jQuery: [Events without Jquery](http://blog.garstasio.com/you-dont-need-jquery/events/)
+Here's a refresher on how things work without jQuery: [Events without Jquery](http://blog.garstasio.com/you-dont-need-jquery/events/)

 ```javascript
 let button = document.document.getElementById('button');